What is spinal rehabilitation?

 - Ice: using ice can help control inflammation

-- Heat: using heat can help to flush away chemicals that are causing pain and can help speed up healing by bring nutrients and oxygen to the problem area.
+- Heat: using heat can help to flush away chemicals that are causing pain and can help speed up healing by bringing nutrients and oxygen to the problem area.

 - Ultrasound: the use of ultrasound causes friction and warmth to pass through tissues.
-This heating effects helps flush the sore area and bring in a new supply of nutrient and oxygen-rich blood.
+This heating effect helps flush the sore area and bring in a new supply of nutrient and oxygen-rich blood.

 - Soft tissue mobilization/massage: Massage has been shown to calm pain and spasm by helping muscles relax, by bringing in a fresh supply of oxygen and nutrient-rich blood, and by flushing the area of chemical irritants that come from inflammation.
 Soft tissue treatments can help tight muscles relax, getting them back to a normal length.

 - Joint mobilization: These are graded pressures and movements that are done by skilled physical therapists.
-Gentle graded pressures help lubricate joint surfaces, easing stiffness and helping you begin moving with less pain.
+Gently graded pressures help lubricate joint surfaces, easing stiffness and helping you begin moving with less pain.